KAmii-cxo/Control-Categories-/README.md

 | Fire detection and prevention (alarm, sprinkler, etc.) | Detective/Preventative | Detect and prevent damage from fire to physical assets like inventory, servers, etc.      |

 ---
+## Conclusion
+Cybersecurity controls play a critical role in protecting organizations' assets, data, and operations.
+By categorizing controls into Administrative, Technical, and Physical/Operational, and understanding their various types (Preventative, Corrective, Detective, Deterrent), organizations can implement a layered approach to security, also known as "defense in depth."
+This strategy ensures comprehensive protection, reduces vulnerabilities, and mitigates risks effectively.
+Each control serves a unique purpose, and together, they form a robust defense against a wide range of threats.